sadijubair/BanglaBid/readme.md

 License

-This plugin is open-source software licensed under the GNU General Public License v2 or later.
+This plugin is licensed under the GNU General Public License v2 or later.

 ---

-> Empower your Bangla content with elegant typography — across every screen and every platform.
+> Banglabid – Because your Bangla content deserves to look its best.

+---

+Let me know if you’d like help fixing the plugin code itself or adding support for font switching, Gutenberg integration, or Elementor compatibility.

+.